 “The Golden Adventures of Brett Hull” is an original, three-issue comic book series published in 1994 by The Patrick Company.
 This post describes its content, creation and value.

 Star of the 3-part, science-fiction storyline is former St. Louis Blues star Brett Hull, now retired and a National Hockey League Hall-of-Famer.
-According to KSDK.com, Brett Hull was recently named by the Jack Buck Awards as “The Top St. Louis Sports Personality in 50 years.”
+According to KSDK.com, Brett Hull was named by the Jack Buck Awards in 2020 as “The Top St. Louis Sports Personality in 50 years.”

 On eBay is this set of 3 issues with issue #3 autographed by creators Rick Burchett, Don Secrease and Walt Jaschek.

 The existence of the comic book series was announced to comic book and hockey fans in 1994 with this thirty-second, live-action TV commercial starring Brett Hull, produced by the Patrick Company.
 Take a look to see Brett in futuristic hockey action versus the menacing “Dragoon,” emulating the feel and storyline of the comics themselves.

 St. Louis copywriter and comics writer Walt Jaschek was hired to craft the science-fiction-meets-hockey-action story arc and snappy dialogue for the series.
 Artists on the books included St. Louis comic book pros Don Secrease, Rick Burchett (as Jim Riley,) Bill Lux and Terry Hinkle.
 The individual stories were titled “Slap Shot to Destiny,” “Power Play: 2094” and “Sudden Death Overtime.”

 St. Lous writer and hockey fan Brock Hanke was brought in by Walt to help craft the intricate hockey/combat scenes, vividly depicted by the comic book artists, and everybody on the creative team was obviously having a grand time.